NWT Campsite Etiquette & Rules

 Length of Stay

-There is no maximum length of stay at any of our territorial parks, with the exception of the five Territorial Parks noted below.
+There is a maximum length of stay at the five NWT Parks noted below:

 No more than 14-days in a 30-day period at the following parks during peak season (June 15 - August 15):